Best Phlebotomy Schools in Montana

 The basic path looks like this:

-1. Choose a state-approved or nationally accredited program.
+1. Choose a state-approved or accredited program.

 2. Finish classroom and lab training.